+Some parents may find changes in their children’s behavior once they’ve started school (i.e., more tears and tantrums), but is that normal?
 This is completely normal.
-I see many children who find it hard to manage their feelings once they are greeted by parents and some who find ‘home time’ really difficult.
+Many children find it hard to manage their feelings once they are greeted by parents and some find ‘home time’ really difficult.
 This is often because they are tired, adjusting to new routines, or still a little unsettled.
-Often, children don’t have the vocabulary to express themselves and because they are frustrated they become upset.
+Often, younger children don’t have the vocabulary to express themselves, and because they are frustrated they become upset.
 Help your child to learn how to name their feelings so they can seek help when they need it.

-It can take a long time for a child to realise that going to school is something you need to do every working day.
-Rest assured this is very common for children – I see a lot of parents who are worried about leaving their child upset but most children settle quickly.
-It’s best if the transition is brief; when you say goodbye to your child leave straight awayso they can settle sooner.
-The staff here in the EYC are wonderful at knowing how to comfort our children and help them feelhappy.
+Why do children come home from school saying they loved it, but the next day they don’t want to go?
+It can take a long time for a child to realize that going to school is something you need to do every working day.
+Rest assured this is very common for children—Many parents are worried about leaving their child upset but most children settle quickly.
+It’s best if the transition is brief; when you say goodbye to your child leave straight away so they can settle sooner.
+The teachers and staff at your child’s school should have plenty of experience knowing how to comfort children and help them feel happy.

 Two main things – interacting with your child (talking and listening), and establishing routines and expectations.
 So immerse them in language and conversation.
 Talk to them about what you are doing, where you are going, what you might see and how it makes them feel.
 Children need to be equipped with the correct language to express themselves.
 Pay attention to your child’s interests and use this to support their learning in school.
 Talk to your child about their day at school and things they have found interesting.
 Please take the time to share stories with your child.
 Read to them – giving your child a love of reading will help them so much when they are learning to read.